algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ## Hardware

 This project is not about the entire conception of the device from scratch.
-To be able to develop the firmware[^3] of the device we needed only the electronic and informatic parts of the project being developed.
+To be able to develop the firmware[^3] of the device we needed only the electronic and informatics parts of the project being developed.
 Thus, we received :

 - The electronic card (which gathers and links by soldered circuits all the micro-electronic) of the embedded system[^13], which includes :
   - **A programmable board[^9]**: a "Seeed Xiao BLE nRF52840 Sense" (more details below)